Basharbadawi2/Server-Client-App/README.md

-Application between Server and number of clients communicate on the server
+Small games application between Server and number of clients, communicate on the server